TheBinitGhimire/NtHiM/README.md

 4. Go inside the newly-created **target** folder, and open the **debug** folder inside it, `cd target/debug`;
 5. You will find **NtHiM.exe** (on Microsoft Windows) or **NtHiM** binary (on Linux).

+The installation walkthrough for **NtHiM** has been uploaded to YouTube, covering all of these three methods, and you can watch the video here: **[How to Install and Use NtHiM (Now, the Host is Mine!)?
+Super Fast Sub-domain Takeover Detection!](https://youtu.be/CUTbqFhRjwY)**

 ***

 ## Usage